timothyguo86/codewars-javascript/5kyu/Directions Reduction.md

 #### Notes

 - Not all paths can be made simpler.
 The path `["NORTH", "WEST", "SOUTH", "EAST"]` is not reducible.
-"NORTH" and "WEST", "WEST" and "SOUTH", "SOUTH" and "EAST" are not _directly_ opposite of each other and can't become such.
+"NORTH" and " WEST", "WEST" and "SOUTH", "SOUTH" and "EAST" are not _directly_ opposite of each other and can't become such.
 Hence the result path is itself : `["NORTH", "WEST", "SOUTH", "EAST"]`.
 - If you want to translate, please ask before translating.

 ---